-As it begins to get dark, your choice of f-stop will be very limited with slow films such as ISO 100 or ISO 200.
+As it begins to get dark, your choice of f-stop will be very limited with slow films or ISO settings such as ISO 100 or ISO 200.
 You'll need to use wide apertures (f-stops) such as f/4 to get a fast shutter speed.
 Otherwise, your images will show some blur from camera shake or subject movement.
-Switch to a fast ISO 800 film, however, and your options increase.
+Switch to a fast ISO 800 film or setting, however, and your options increase.
 Now you can select smaller apertures (f-stops) such as f/8 or f/11 for greater depth of field.
-The fast film allows you to shoot at fast shutter speeds to reduce the risk of blurred images.
+The fast film or ISO setting allows you to shoot at fast shutter speeds to reduce the risk of blurred images.

-While many people prefer to shoot in a semi-automatic mode, I typically use manual mode.
+While many people prefer to shoot in a semi-automatic mode, I typically use Manual mode.
 This picture was taken at 1/400 sec. at f/5.6 using a zoom lens set to 17mm on a Nikon D1X digital camera.

-While the basic elements of exposure and using them together may seem like a lot to digest, you may find it easier to choose one aspect, say aperture, and experiment by changing the f-stop to achieve different effects.
+While the basic elements of exposure and using them together may seem like a lot to digest, you may find it easier to concentrate on one aspect at a time, for example, aperture, and experiment by changing the f-stop to achieve different effects.
 Your camera will tell you what shutter speed to set or it will set it for you.
-Keep a log or look at the shooting information displayed with many digital images to see how changing the aperture affects the final image.
+Keep a log or look at the shooting information displayed with digital images to see how changing the aperture affects the final image.
 Then move on to experiment with different shutter speeds.
 If you have a digital camera, it's the greatest single tool you can have to learn photography quickly and inexpensively.